How to create your own testing environment using the command line tool Vagrant

 vagrant_dl

-As with VirtualBox, if you are unsure about the installation procedure, please refer to the following website:
+Similar to VirtualBox, if you're unsure about the installation procedure, please refer to the following website:

 How to install Vagrant on Windows | WEB ARCH LABO

-After installation, try entering the following command at the command prompt.
+After installation, try entering the following command in the command prompt.

 The Vagrant version should be displayed.